AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/group-success-dashboard.md

    >[!NOTE]
    >
-   >The dashboard's name will be the one you set when enabling the Group Success Dashboard.
+   >The name you set when enabling the Group Success Dashboard will appear as the dashboard name.

 3. Select **[!UICONTROL Create New Dashboard]** from the Select dashboard drop down.